MapColonies/developer-portal/docs/MapColonies/DEM/Services/elevation/README.md

 ## Terminology

+### Product types

-Elevation info might be returned from following materials:
+Elevation info might be returned from following material types:
 1. DTM - terrain materials.
 2. DSM - surface materials.
-3. MIXED - according to most detailed(best resolution) materials.
+3. MIXED - according to most detailed (best resolution) materials.

+### Confidence level

+Calculated for each product and is represented by two values:
+* `resolutionMeter` - precision on the horizontal plane (may be interpolated), meaning that for every `x` meters there is a value in the mesh
+* `absoluteAccuracyLEP90` - each height measurement has a 90% chance to have a deviation of at most `x` meters from the given value (between `height` - `x` and `height` + `x`)

+It is extremely important to provide the user with this information for each point you query in order to allow him to make the best decision based on the data.

 ## Usage

 :::caution
 **- You may request values for up to 250 points at once.
 In case you have more than that, you should divide it into bulks.**